optimizely/agent/docs/auth.md

 Use the hash value to configure Agent, and pass the secret value as `client_secret` when making access token requests to `/oauth/token`.
 For details of the access token issuance endpoint, see the OpenAPI spec file.

+The `generate_secret` command-line tool can be downloaded by navigating to Agent's latest [github release](https://github.com/optimizely/agent/releases) and choosing the binary appropriate for your OS architecture.

 ### Validator-only
 The configuration properties pertaining to Validator-only mode are listed below: